SNU-DRL/DEEP-BO/README.md

 Firstly, creating new virtual environment by using [Anaconda](https://www.anaconda.com/download/) is strongly suggested.
 Even though the maintenance period for python 2.7.x is almost over, we still recommend creating this environment based on python 2.7.x.
-Running in Python 3.x may be supported soon, but so far this project has only been tested in Python 2.7.x.
+Running in python 3.x may be supported soon, but so far this project has only been tested in Python 2.7.x.

 ```bash
     conda create -n hpo python=2.7